Jimmy Olsen: Superman's Pal, Jimmy Olsen Special

 During Superman's fight with Atlas, Jimmy witnesses a mysterious figure hovering over the fight.
 After some encouraging words from Clark Kent, he decides to take two weeks off to investigate.

 He tracks down a figure connected with the past of Jonathan Drew and is told the story of how Jonathan became Codename: Assassin.
-His informant is quickly executed by Codename: Assassin who then tries to kill Jimmy.
+His informant is quickly executed by Codename: Assassin, who then tries to kill Jimmy.
 Jimmy is able to avoid being killed and is apparently shielded from Codename: Assassin's telepathy due to his own many physical transformations over the years.

 Jimmy goes to Project Cadmus and speaks to Dubbilex, who tells him the story about the death of the original Guardian at the hands of Codename: Assassin and how cloning is such an imperfect science that the only viable clone alive went into hiding in the desert.
 Dubbilex then dies from injuries sustained in an earlier conflict with Codename: Assassin.
-Jimmy heads south to the town of Warpath, AZ, managing to avoid conflict with Codename: Assassin on the way.
+Jimmy heads south to the town of Warpath, Arizona, managing to avoid conflict with Codename: Assassin on the way.

 Upon arriving in Warpath, Jimmy interviews the sheriff, Greg Saunders, who evades his questions.
 Jimmy follows him after dark and sees Saunders working with the last Guardian clone.
 He then confronts the clone at his home and the two speak.

 With his two weeks up, Jimmy returns to Metropolis horrified from learning that a faction within the U.S. military is actively plotting to kill Superman.

-Willing to do anything to uncover the conspiracy behind Project 7734, Jimmy uses an anonymous chat server and gets in contact with Erik/Amazing Woman from Infinity Inc., who claims to have information useful to Jimmy.
+Willing to do anything to uncover the conspiracy behind Project 7734, Jimmy uses an anonymous chat server and contacts Erik/Amazing Woman from Infinity, Inc., who claims to have information useful to Jimmy.
 Despite being actively pursued by Codename: Assassin, who goes so far as to place bugs in his house, Jimmy goes to the appointment, only to find Erik's house burned to the ground.

-Jimmy pulls Erik out, who with his dying breath, shifts to his more reliable and powerful Erika form.
+Jimmy pulls Erik out who, with his dying breath, shifts to his more reliable and powerful Erika form.
 Erik gives him Natasha Irons' number.
 Natasha then contacts Jimmy, telling him about the plans of General Sam Lane, his outworldly fortress and his capture, and use of a Planet Breaker weapon of Captain Atom, now codenamed Project Breach (due to his similarity to Tim Zanetti's fate).

 Finally ready to uncover the truth, Jimmy is openly confronted by Codename: Assassin, who until that point had merely followed him closely.
 Jimmy uses his signal watch to call Mon-El.
-Jimmy is shot twice in the chest by Codename: Assassin, and sinks into the ocean.
+Jimmy is shot twice in the chest by Codename: Assassin and sinks into the ocean.
 Despite surviving his assassination attempt, Jimmy decides to fake his death, having his documents planted on a heavily disfigured corpse.
 With no one knowing about his survival, Jimmy moves into the old Pemberton Camera Factory, sharing the results of his now-unhindered investigations with Perry and Mon-El.